-When there is a big update to an app, it could create a new experience for users by adding new features or having a completely remodeled visual design.
+When there is a big update to an app, it could create a new experience for users and raise mobile app engagement by adding new features or having a completely remodeled visual design.
 There are signs which will indicate when a big update is due for your app.
 Below are the criteria that your app should follow if a major update is required for it.
 You don’t have to meet each one of these criteria, but at least one of them for sure.

 Important New Feature